-Based on the analysis results of student response errors, it was found that students still had many errors in energy concept indicators.
+Based on the results of the analysis of student answer errors, it was found that students still had many errors in the energy concept indicator.
 It was found that indicator number 6 was the indicator that was considered the most difficult by students in grade 3 (55.17%), grade 4 (32.79%), and grade 5 (26.32%).
 The indicator contains the concept of energy change.
 The context used in the questions presented is related to material about energy changes that exist in computers.
 This difficulty occurs because many students are not used to using computers (Efriana, 2021).
 Choosing an unfamiliar context will make it difficult for students (Bridgers et al., 2020).